felixzhaofelix/insurance_charges_model_logging_load_tests/README.md

 # Logging for ML Models

-Logging for machine learning models.
+Logging for machine learning models - Precisely for a model predicting insurance charges

 This code is used in this [blog post](https://www.tekhnoal.com/logging-for-ml-models.html).